Depending on where you live in the city, you could be paying as much as $947 more for auto insurance than your fellow Torontonians.

 - Pay your premiums annually, in one lump sum, instead of monthly to avoid the extra fee that many companies charge to administer payments each month.

 Lastly, one of the best ways to ensure you're getting the best car insurance rate possible is to shop around.
 It is absolutely one of the easiest ways to save.
-We shop the market to help you find the lowest rate.
-We shop the market to help you find the lowest rate.
-Compare car insurance quotes from over 50 providers at Kanetix.ca today.
+We shop the market to help you find the lowest rate and no one compares as much of the market as we do.
+Compare car insurance quotes today at Kanetix.ca.

 Updated annually with the latest insights from InsuraMap.